The Importance of Optimized Feed Strategies in Bioprocesses

 Figure 1: The Herbert-Pirt Substrate distribution relation can be used to quantify how a substrate is assimilated and distributed for different functions in a microbe.

 An optimized feed strategy will deliver the correct amount of feed in order to maximize the output of the desired performance metrics, whether they are titer, rate, yield, or a combination of the three.
 These performance metrics are informed by a Techno-economic analysis (TEA).
-On the other hand, disrupting the delicate balance between the microbe and optimal substrate delivery can result in subpar performance.
-In the examples below, the impact of the feed strategy can be visualized in the context of the Herbert-Pirt substrate distribution relation and its impact on strain performance metrics.
+On the other hand, disrupting the delicate balance between the cells and optimal substrate delivery can result in subpar performance.
+In the examples below, the impact of the feed strategy can be visualized in the context of the Herbert-Pirt substrate distribution relation and its impact on cell line performance metrics.

 The core of bioprocess development consists of varying process parameters to identify those that have a positive impact on performance.
 However, many of the setpoints that can be varied in process development not only impact the factor being varied, but also impact the optimal substrate delivery rates.
-For example, a change in temperature setpoint may significantly alter the growth rate of a microbe, and consequently the substrate demand.
+For example, a change in temperature setpoint may significantly alter the growth rate of a cell, and consequently the substrate demand.
 Without optimizing the feed rates in parallel with other process changes, results may be confounded due to suboptimal feed rates in combination with the other conditions.

 For more on feed strategies for process development, including key challenges to keep in mind and best practices, check out this resource.